August 7, 2023

 Who is more astute on covert activities than the man Ike called upon to assist General James Doolittle in examining the effectiveness of the CIA in counteracting an implacable communist enemy globally—and recommended that the Agency be transformed into an “aggressive covert psychological, political and paramilitary organization more effective, more unique and, if necessary, more ruthless than that employed by the enemy"?

-And who is more serious about ridding Cuba of Castro than the man who immediately offered to pay any amount to anyone who would assassinate Castro the day after he took control of Cuba?
+Who is more serious about ridding Cuba of Castro than the man who asked Batista to step aside so a buffer government could be established, and when Batista refused, immediately offered to pay any amount to anyone who would assassinate Castro the day after he took control of Cuba?

-The CIA’s psychological warfare and covert operation experts were stationed at the vast JMWAVE center on the southern campus of the University of Miami—a few miles south of Pawley's beautiful Miami home on Sunset Island.
-The CIA gave him the cryptonym QDDALE and they worked together to spread invasion fever to all Americans.
-Not just the Cuban exiles chanting “Cuba si, Castro no!” and the Mafia families in Tampa, Chicago and New Orleans eager to regain their Cuban casino revenues but to any American who could be frightened into believing that Cuba was a steppingstone to the communist takeover of the United States.
+The CIA eventually gave Pawley the cryptonym QDDALE and they worked together to spread invasion fever to all Americans.
+Not just the Cuban exiles chanting “Cuba si, Castro no!” and the Mafia families in Tampa, Chicago and New Orleans eager to regain their Cuban casino revenues but to any American who could be frightened into believing that Cuba was a steppingstone to the communist nuclear attack and takeover of the United States.

-Many of the long-buried government files that were declassified in the past few decades revealed Pawley’s involvement with America’s most powerful political figures, covert policymakers, the Cuban-exile group DRE which also interacted with Lee Harvey Oswald in the summer of 1963, and Pawley's own significant friends embedded in the various Kennedy assassination investigations headed by Chief Justice Earl Warren (Pawley worked closely with CIA Director Allen Dulles on the Castro problem), New Orleans District Attorney Jim Garrison (Pawley approved Alberto Fowler for the Bay of Pigs Brigade), and Vice President Nelson Rockefeller (Pawley's Intercontinent Company aviation offices were in Rockefeller Center as early as 1939 when his brother, Wallace, worked with him there while brothers Edward and Eugene handled the company's business dealings in China).
+Many of the long-buried government files that were declassified in the past few decades revealed Pawley’s involvement with America’s most powerful political figures, covert policymakers, the Cuban-exile group DRE which also interacted with Lee Harvey Oswald in the summer of 1963, and Pawley's own significant friends embedded in the various Kennedy assassination investigations:

 CHAPTERS